WanluLiuLab/yasim-sctcr/doc/src/tutorial/ref_transcriptome.md

 # Reproducibility Guide on Building References

+This guide allows you to recreate the human reference published at our [Zenodo](https://doi.org/10.5281/zenodo.12155540) repository.

 ```{note}
 Modern GNU/Linux is assumed for this tutorial.
 If you're working under Microsoft Windows, you may use [WSL](https://learn.microsoft.com/en-us/windows/wsl/).